leodube/DigitalGarden/🐞 Debug Stories/C-Sharp/Winforms App MOTW Issue.md

 ## Bug

-While attempting to deply a Winforms Click Once application on a client machine running Windwos 10, the app would install correctly but running the app would not work.
+While attempting to deply a Winforms Click Once application on a client machine running Windows 10, the app would install correctly but running the app would not work.
 It had worked properly after installs on other Windows 10 machines

 ## Solution
 1. Navigate to `C::\Users\<user>\AppData\Local\Apps\2.0\<obfuscated\directories>`